Ronald Evans (astronaut): Navy

 In a letter dated December 12, 1955, the Navy offered Evans a commission as an ensign and designated him a student aviator.
 He reported to Naval Air Station Pensacola in February 1956 for basic flight training in the Beechcraft T-34 Mentor, and made his first solo flight on May 21.
 He then progressed to the more powerful North American T-28 Trojan.
 His flight training then moved to Naval Outlying Landing Field Barin in Alabama, where student aviators practised landing on an aircraft carrier using an outline painted on the runway in the old North American T-6 Texan (known as the SNJ).
 Six actual landings were then made on the aircraft carrier USS Saipan.
 Evans returned to Topeka for Christmas leave.
 There he met Janet Merle (Jan) Pollom, who worked as a secretary at Forbes Air Force Base, and fell in love with her.
 On January 4, 1957, he reported to Naval Air Station Memphis, where he was taught instrument flying, culminating in a ground-controlled approach test.
 He then learned how to fly a jet aircraft, the Lockheed T-33 Shooting Star.
-In a ceremony on April 12 attended by Pollom, her mother, and Evans' mother, the chief of the Naval Air Technical Training Command, Rear Admiral Frank P. Akers handed out certificates to Evans' class designating them as naval aviator.
+In a ceremony on April 12 attended by Pollom, her mother, and Evans's mother, the chief of the Naval Air Technical Training Command, Rear Admiral Frank P. Akers handed out certificates to Evans's class designating them as naval aviator.
 Pollom pinned his aviator wings on his uniform.

 Evans became a fighter pilot with Fighter Squadron 142 (VF-142), which was based at Naval Air Station Miramar in California, although it was still aboard the aircraft carrier USS Hornet when he arrived on July 14, 1957, and did not reach Miramar until July 25.
 The squadron was due to receive the new Vought F8U Crusader fighter, but these had not yet arrived, and in the meantime they flew the old North American FJ-3 Fury.
 He was promoted to the rank of lieutenant (junior grade), and married Pollom at the Westminster Presbyterian Church of Topeka on December 22, 1957.
 They had two children: a daughter, Jaime Dayle, and a son, Jon.